tearflake/symp-intro/docs/architecture.md

 ## 🧩 Overview

-Symp is composed of three independent but composable subsystems in a two parts of a structure:
+Symp is composed of three independent but composable subsystems in two parts of a structure:

 ```